tedxnortheasternu/website/README.md

 >
 > This repo uses the `app-router`.

-## Features

-- A performant, static personal website with editable projects
-- A native and customizable authoring environment, accessible on `loacalhost/studio`
-- Real-time and collaborative content editing with fine-grained revision history
-- Side-by-side instant content preview that works across your whole site
-- Support for block content and the most advanced custom fields capability in the industry
-- Webhook-triggered Incremental Static Revalidation; no need to wait for a rebuild to publish new content
-- Free Sanity project with unlimited admin users, free content updates, and pay-as-you-go for API overages
-- A project with starter-friendly and not too heavy-handed TypeScript and Tailwind.css

 ## Understanding Slug
 - A slug is the http extension of a page i.e `https://tedxnu.com/events/2024/salon` the slug here is '2024/salon' because the original page is `https://tedxnu.com/events/` this can be helpful to make dynamic pages with the attributes being unique to the slug and the queries that it creates